 These types of leaks can be difficult to pinpoint since the water can leak out of the tank and onto the bowl portion hidden by the tank.
 All bowls are unintentionally made slightly different due to how porcelain is manufactured.
 One bowl may have a low side towards the front of the bowl inlet hole, and another bowl may have a low side towards the back of the bowl inlet hole, or another one may have the low side on one of the sides of the bowl inlet hole.
 Water will naturally flow to the lowest point.

 To confirm and repair such a leak, it will be necessary for you to remove the toilet tank from the toilet bowl and replace the washers and/or sponge gasket as necessary.
 This process and the parts required can vary, depending upon your toilet model.
 We do offer "fit most" tank-to-bowl sponge gaskets and bolt sets on our site.
 If you're changing the tank-to-bowl rubber washers, it would be a good idea to take the opportunity to replace the just as old tank-to-bowl bolts as well.

-to receive one free leak detector tablet with any purchase on our site!
+Check this box to receive one free leak detector tablet with any purchase!

 shut-off valve on the wall (at the other end of the flex).
 If you have a rigid supply line, you can try replacing the supply washers.
 Sometimes the supply line will be attached directly to your shut-off valve as a single piece unit.
 We recommend using flexible stainless steel water flexes as they are easier to attach and are very reliable.
 If you do have the single piece valve-with-supply-line, we recommend replacing it with a separate shut-off valve and a flexible supply line (two separate pieces).